Myhrvold-Lab/qCARMEN/design/README.md

-## Workflow to assemble and sort COVID sequencing reads
+## Workflow to design primers and crRNAs for qCARMEN panels.

-### Long form description here